 Doctor Roth, Chairman of Genprex’s Scientific Advisory Board, is a pioneer in the clinical use of DNA as a therapeutic agent and is the first to conduct a direct patient gene therapy clinical trial in the United States.
 Doctor Roth also discovered the tumor-suppressing properties of the specific DNA string that the nanoparticle delivers, and nine other targeted DNA strings that Genprex exclusively licensed and may test on other cancers over time.

-Genprex has focused their efforts so far on the treatment of late-stage lung cancer.
+Genprex has focused its efforts so far on the treatment of late-stage lung cancer.
 Most cancer treatments today work for a limited time and for a small portion of the population.
 It seems to me that Oncoprex has four paths of potential application:

 - It has been used as a single treatment – in fact, one patient treated in a 2012 Phase 1 Clinical Trial of Oncoprex experienced complete remission and is alive six years later see her in this recent video.

-- Oncoprex shows promise for use in combination with other lung cancer treatments simultaneously or in a serial fashion to keep the cancer off balance.
+- Oncoprex shows promise for use in combination with other lung cancer treatments simultaneously or in a serial fashion to keep cancer off balance.

 - The third path of use is to increase the breadth of the population of patients that can benefit from Tarceva and Keytruda/Opdivo, which are two of the leading lung cancer drugs in use today.
 Tarceva and Keytruda only work for about 25% of the broad population.
 Oncoprex has shown the potential to greatly expand the population of lung cancer patients that can benefit from Tarceva and Opdivo.
 This is very significant.